ajoberstar/grgit/README.md

 If you are writing a custom Gradle plugin, you'll want to use one or both of the following approaches:

-- If you need a `Grgit` instance representing the repository the project is in, use `org.ajoberstar.grgit-service` and use the `GrgitServiceExtension` to access the shared `GrgitService`.
+- If you need a `Grgit` instance representing the repository the project is in, use `org.ajoberstar.grgit.service` and use the `GrgitServiceExtension` to access the shared `GrgitService`.
 Wire this into any tasks or whatever needs to use the service via `Property<GrgitService>` for full lazy evaluation benefits.
 - If you need a `Grgit` instance that's separate from the project's repository, declare your own `GrgitService` naming it something _not_ prefixed with `grgit*`.

   ```